 Should Paraburdoo experience significant demand, sufficient serviced land with direct road frontage is already available for development.
-As such, the Local Planning Strategy has contemplated a number of areas of opportunity for infill housing and urban expansion to capitalise on existing road frontages and access to services, which are reflected on the Issues and Opportunities Plan - Paraburdoo in Part 2 of the Strategy.
+As such, the The Local Planning Strategy has contemplated a number of areas of opportunity for infill housing and urban expansion to capitalise on existing road frontages and access to services, which are reflected on the Issues and Opportunities Plan - Paraburdoo in Part 2 of the Strategy.
 The Shire can advocate for long-term development opportunities to be investigated for residential purposes as well-integrated and functional components of the townsite.

-3.1.2.3 ONSLOW TOWNSITE
+In addition, Amendment No. 1 to the Strategy recommends a general increase in the density coding of residential property within Paraburdoo.
+This will enable subdivision and development of 2 dwellings on most existing single house lots, to encourage reptenishment of the aging housing stock and provide the opportunity for additional housing should the need arise.